ioannisloukakisibm/Springboard-DE-Track/capstone/README.md

 ## Future Improvements
 * Work on the configuration for postgress in airflow to know where the postgres is.
-Add a health check and make sure Airflow's metadata is in postgress
+Make sure Airflow's metadata is in postgress
 * Figure out the memory issue and remove the "limit 420000" from the code to use the entire dataset.
 * Add a dashboarding solution to display the results